 This article isn’t about that though.
 You’re probably a guy who’s still trying to get bigger and stronger.
 This article is about building muscle while you’re travelling, not just being a strong and fit dude while travelling.

 First, let’s get the bare basics out of the way:

 - Your customs agent probably won’t mistake your whey for cocaine.
 I got pulled aside for further questioning the (one and only) time I tried to travel with individual-serving-size ziplock bags of whey.
 But the guy interrogating me in the scary little room was pretty buff, and after one whiff of my little baggies he was giving me lifting advice, not handcuffs.
 Nowadays I bring a few prepackaged Quest Bars instead.
 Less drama, far easier to eat on the go, more calories, more fibre, and more delicious.
 (And we aren’t even being paid to say that!)

 - A mojito or three will neither create nor prevent muscle protein synthesis, but it will temporarily increase your testosterone levels by about 17% if you’re a young guy (study).
 Seven mojitos, on the other hand, will reduce muscle protein synthesis and suppress testosterone production (study, study).
 That doesn’t matter if it’s fairly irregular, but an alcoholic will really struggle to maintain a muscular physique, let alone build one.
-Anyway, as as long as you aren’t a frequent binge drinker, there’s no reason to stress about drinking.
+That’s why it’s best to limit your alcohol intake to 0–2 drinks per day while bulking.